-Today, I am happy to share with you an usual but tasty dish for Grilled Ramen Noodles and Cheese.
-This recipe is from Jonathon Sawyer’s new cookbook- NOODLE KIDS (I was given permission to reprint the recipe here).
+Today, I am happy to share with you an unusual but tasty dish for Grilled Ramen Noodles and Cheese.
+This recipe is from Jonathon Sawyer’s new cookbook- NOODLE KIDS (I was given permission by Quarto to reprint the recipe here).
 When this chef is not in the kitchen of one of his four restaurants in Cleveland, he enjoys teaching his kids the fundamentals of cooking and the joy of preparing a delicious meal.
 NOODLE KIDS provides parents and children the opportunity to learn to make noodles from around the world including Japanese ramen, Italian spaghetti, Southeast Asian stir-fries, and classic American mac and cheese.
-The pasta recipes are simple and will take you on a journey around the world.
-I think you will enjoy this grilled ramen noodles and cheese recipe as an introduction to the creativity of the cookbook.
+The pasta recipes are simple and will take you on a culinary journey around the world.
+I think you will enjoy this ramen noodle grilled cheese recipe as an introduction to the creativity of the cookbook.

 This is a really fun way to reinterpret ramen noodles.
 I like to think about these cuties almost like potato latkes, gently assembled and easy to pick up.
 At Noodlecat, we serve this with creamy tomato soup mixed with miso, but I also love it with onion dip or hummus.